 MY FRIEND SELMA - MOBILE MUSEUM

-MY FRIEND SELMA: Selma is the name of a refugee who came to the UK from Serbia in 1991.
+Selma is the name of a refugee who came to the UK from Serbia in 1991.
 Vickie was her friend and lived with her in a school for several months – she’s now a theatre maker.
 The illustration element was the creation of a ‘mobile museum’ of handmade, marker drawn artifacts.
 It ended up being 10 drawers, 5 suitcases, one huge game and a big banner.
 Impressively, it all fits in the back of a car.
-The Terra Incognita show is designed for school age children and it toured in early 2014.
+The Terra Incognita show is designed for school age children and it toured in early 2014, early and mid 2015 too.

 AMAZING CARLISLE FACTS